Timtech4u/gcp_compute_options_guide/README.md

 -----

 This is not an official Google project or roadmap.
-Refer to the [Cloud Run documentation][docs] for the authoritative information.
+Refer to the [Google Cloud documentation](https://cloud.google.com/docs/) for more information.

 > **Do you still have doubts of where to Deploy?** Check out [**Google Cloud Hosting Options Analysis**](https://cloud.google.com/hosting-options/#hosting-options)